 This Recommendation uses the following terms defined elsewhere:

-accessibility [ITU-T F.791]: The degree to which a product, device, service, or environment (virtual or real) is available to as many people as possible.
+accessibility [b-ITU-T F.791]: The degree to which a product, device, service, or environment (virtual or real) is available to as many people as possible.

-accessibility features [ITU-T F.791]: An additional content component that is intended to assist people hindered in their ability to perceive an aspect of the main content.
+accessibility features [b-ITU-T F.791]: An additional content component that is intended to assist people hindered in their ability to perceive an aspect of the main content.

-assistive technology [ITU-T F.791]: Is an umbrella term that includes assistive, adaptive, and rehabilitative devices used by a person with disabilities to prevent, compensate, relieve, or neutralize any resulting impairment.
+assistive technology [b-ITU-T F.791]: Is an umbrella term that includes assistive, adaptive, and rehabilitative devices used by a person with disabilities to prevent, compensate, relieve, or neutralize any resulting impairment.

 Internet of Things [ITU-T Y.4000]: A global infrastructure for the information society, enabling advanced services by interconnecting (physical and virtual) things based on, existing and evolving, interoperable information and communication technologies.